aerospike-examples/document-sql-demo/README.md

 Run the `start-demo` script to start the Trino and Jupyter server.

-Trino will launch into the CLI for running SQL queries and Jupyter will launch the notebook server and open in your browser.
+Trino will launch into the CLI for running SQL queries (in the trino-queries file) and Jupyter will launch the notebook server and open in your browser.
+Open the notebook.ipynb to start interacting with the database.

 ### Stop